Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

 #### 3.3.1.8 Operator Precedence

-When using two different operators, the semantic issue is the order of evalution of the two operators.
+When using two different operators, the semantic issue is the order of evaluation of the two operators.
 This can be solved by assigning different precedence levels to operators.

 An example is assigning * with a higher precedence than +.